4pplet/waffling60/README.md

 waffling60 is a multilayout 60% PCB with support for common ANSI and ISO layouts and split space.
 One version features hot swaps, one is a solder PCB.
 Hot swap board uses both north, south and 90-degree rotated switches, which might cause some compatibility issues with some keycaps.

 ## Status:
-First revision tested and done.
-Implemented in QMK and VIA main branches.
-Revision B is tested and QMK implemented, VIA-implementation is awaiting merge.
+Tested and implemented in QMK and VIA main branches.

 ## Some features:
-- QMK
+- QMK & VIA
 - USB-C
 - atmega32u2 in QFN and QFP
 - RGB-led close to capslock